isomerpages/govtech-gobusiness/_FAQ/1ga-healthandsocial.md

 #### **4. Are Allied Health Services allowed to continue operations during the Circuit Breaker period?**
 With the extension of the Circuit Breaker period until 1 June 2020, the Ministry of Health has re-categorised outpatient non-public healthcare institution (PHI) allied health services (AHS) including psychology as “essential services” effective from 29 April onwards.
 New measures for allowing the provision of non-PHI AHS will be implemented on a systematic and incremental basis.
 You may refer to the guidelines <a href="https://covid.gobusiness.gov.sg/essentialservices/healthandsocialservices/" target="_blank">here</a>.

-These requirements will be reviewed again before 17 May.

 #### **5. Should group practices/Primary Care Networks (PCNs) suspend services for support staff (e.g. human resource, IT, logistics, finance)?**
 Support services which ensure the provision of essential services at GP clinics will be allowed to continue.
 Please minimise the number of staff based on-site.
 If employees can perform their work by telecommuting from home, employers must ensure that they do so.
 Tele-conferencing should be used in place of physical meetings wherever possible.